The California Square Dance Council, Inc. ("Council") and the dancers of its Affiliates (associations, federations) are members of the United Square

 What is the process for reporting an accident?

 The club completes the Club Accident Report then sends it to their Association Insurance Chairmen who sends to State Insurance Director.
 A claim form is sent back to the State Director to get to the person who had the accident.
-The injured dancer will complete and send back to State Director along with bills he/she might have.
+The injured dancer will complete and send back to National Director along with bills he/she might have.
 The State Director will sign claim form and send to USDA National Insurance Coordinator who will send to insurance company for processing.
 The claimant will then be contacted by the Insurance company and given a claim number and instructions for submitting additional bills.

 What happens if someone drinks alcohol at a dance?